MichaelTague/cs50-python/project/README.md

 If all four questions are supplied, no calculation (or adjustment) is performed, only the "Final Payment" is determined.

-If as a result, the "Final Payment" exceeds the "Loan Payment", it is considered a balloon payment and will be presented like this:
+As a result, a "Final Payment" may exceed the "Loan Payment" and is considered a balloon payment which will be presented like this:

       Final Payment:  $3,167.96 (a balloon payment which included $2,139.96 of remaining principal)

-After the loan summary, the user is asked if they want an "Amortization Table (Y/N)", if yes, one is provided, e.g.:
+"Amortization Table (Y/N)?"
+After the loan summary, the user is asked if they want an amortization table, if yes, one is provided, e.g.:

     #        Payment         Interest        Reduction        Principal
     0    -----------      -----------      -----------         3,000.00